w3f/polkadot-wiki/docs/learn/learn-treasury.md

 {{ polkadot: [Polkadot Direction room](https://matrix.to/#/#polkadot-direction:matrix.parity.io). :polkadot }}
 {{ kusama: [Kusama Watercooler](https://matrix.to/#/#kusamawatercooler:polkadot.builders). :kusama }}
 - The [Polkassembly](https://polkassembly.io) and [SubSquare](https://www.subsquare.io/) discussion platforms
-  that allow users to log in with their Web3 address and automatically read proposals from the chain, turning them into discussion threads.
+  automatically read proposals from the chain, turning them into discussion threads and allow users to log in with their Web3 address.
 It also offers a sentiment gauge poll to get a feel for a proposal before committing to a vote.

 Spreading the word about the proposal's explanation to the community is ultimately up to the proposer.